 We are a large user of paper and compostable magazine-wrappers which can both be recycled easily in a variety of different ways.
 We offer eco-friendly coating solutions and have two in-house baling plants to assist with the removal of waste paper.
 Our reel-to-sheet Cutstar presses have a variable cut-off facility which also helps reduce paper waste.

-We possess ISO14001:2015 GB07/72753, ISO9001:2015 GB95/6121, PEFC since 2007, FSC since 2007.
+We possess ISO14001:2015 GB07/72753, ISO9001:2015 GB95/6121, Chain of Custody certified since 2007.

 - We hold a Climate Change Agreement; and the Company improved its energy efficiency significantly in 2019 and 2020 by 39.7% compared to its base year of 2008.
 This was against a target of 8.4% set by the Environment Agency.
 This meant the site overachieved its energy efficiency target by 810 tonnes of Carbon and 2973 tonnes of CO2.
 Over the four measuring periods the Company overachieved against its targets to the value of 3745 tonnes of Carbon and 13,734 tonnes of CO2.

-- Investment in new more efficient technology has also reduced consumption of energy from 6,594.977Kwh in 2017and C02 emissions of 3,567.8 tonnes in 2017, to 6,172,722 Kwh in 2019 and CO2 emissions of 1,647.09 and 449.17 tonnes of carbon in 2019. * In 2020 electricity usage was 4,223,239 Kwh, CO2 emissions of 1,031 which produces 281 carbon. *Covid reductions apply
+- Investment in new more efficient technology has also reduced consumption of energy from 6,594.977Kwh in 2017and C02 emissions of 3,567.8 tonnes in 2017, to 6,172,722 Kwh in 2019 and CO2 emissions of 1,647.09 and 449.17 tonnes of carbon in 2019. * In 2020 electricity usage was 4,223,239 Kwh, CO2 emissions of 1,031 which produces 281 carbon. *Covid reductions apply in 2021*.

 - Company commercial vehicles fitted with Euro 5 or Euro 6 engines and ECO Drive systems.

-- Our IPA solvent usage on presses is 4-4.5%
+- Our IPA solvent usage on presses is 4-4.5%.

 - 100% of all waste is recycled.
 Achieved through implementation of waste segregation system within the factory where different streams of paper, card, plastics, wood and chemicals are collected and stored until collected by our waste partners.
 Paper is returned to the mills, wood is sent for chipping, plastics and card sent to recycling, chemical waste sent for recovery or utilised in a cement kiln for recovery in energy form.
 All domestic waste is now incinerated to provide energy (Virridor the energy plant where this is sent is producing energy from waste of 1,807GWH equivalent to powering 500,000 homes.)